-The operative word is "revocable", which means you drive the train.
+The operative word is "revocable", which means you make the decisions.
+The trust maker can revoke the trust at any time during his or her life time.
 You completely control when and if you create, change, or dissolve your trust.
 You are in charge.
 A Revocable Living Trust is a legal document that you design to include your instructions for what you want to happen to your assets when you die.

 A living trust is similar to a last will and testament, except a Living Trust accomplishes much more.
 The reason most people create a will is to make sure that their assets are left to their designated heirs.
 The problem with a will, however, is that your heirs are not entitled to take possession of the property left to them until a probate judge orders it.